abderhasan/radiologist_in_the_loop_ai/README.md

   <img src="https://github.com/abderhasan/radiologist_in_the_loop_ai/blob/main/imgs/table_2.png" alt="table" width="500"/>
 </div>

-### 3. Sample data for labeling
+### 1.3.
+Sample data for labeling

 Having calculated the least confidence scores, we will now select the top *N* samples that will be labeled by the domain expert (i.e., radiologist).
 To accomplish this, you can execute the `select_data.py` script; in this script, the first *50* samples are selected, but you can change the number of samples you would like to select.

-### 4. Add new labeled data to the training dataset
+### 1.4.
+Add new labeled data to the training dataset

 In the previous step, you selected a sample of data and labeled it.
 These newly labeled images would now be added to your existing training dataset.
 Let's say you chose 50 images to label.
 If your training data initially contained *2* images, after adding the newly labeled images, your training dataset should now have a total of *52* images.

 Once you've completed this step, go ahead and run the [`simple_classifier.py`](https://github.com/abderhasan/radiologist_in_the_loop_ai/blob/main/simple_classifier.py) script.
 This will train your model again, but this time using the updated training dataset.
-If the model's classification performance (i.e., test accuracy) still doesn't meet your expectations, you should go back and repeat steps 1 through 4.
+If the model's classification performance (i.e., test accuracy) still doesn't meet your expectations, you should go back and repeat steps 1.1 through 1.4.

-## Diversity sampling
+## 2. Diversity sampling

 <div align="center">
   <img src="https://github.com/abderhasan/radiologist_in_the_loop_ai/blob/main/imgs/diversity_sampling.jpg" alt="uncertainty_sampling" width="500"/>
 </div>

+### 2.1.
+Train the binary classifier

+This is similar to step 1.1.